pspilios/ApiAggregator/README.md

 - `OpenMeteoController` — Controller to use the [OpenMeteo](https://open-meteo.com/en/docs) service as stand alone.
 - `TomorrowController` — Controller to use the [Tomorrow](https://www.tomorrow.io/) service as stand alone.
 - `LocationController` — Controller to use the [Location](https://openweathermap.org/api/geocoding-api) service as stand alone.
-- `WeatherAggController` — Combines data from multiple services and returns the aggregated response.
+- `WeatherAggController` — Combines data from multiple services and returns the aggregated response using the WeatherAggService.

 ### Services